 Of the \$85.0 million purchase price, \$20.0 million was placed into escrow, pending the resolution of a legal matter and completion of additional wells connecting to our system within one year of the acquisition date.
-We have classified \$6.0 million of these escrow funds as "Other assets, net" in our consolidated statements of financial position as of March 31, 2016, pending the resolution of a legal matter.
-Since the acquisition date, we have released \$11.0 million from escrow for additional wells connected to our system.
-During the first quarter of 2016, the remaining \$3.0 million in escrow was returned to us as some of the additional wells were not connected to our system within one year of the acquisition date.
-For the three months ended March 31, 2016, we recognized a \$3.0 million gain as a reduction to "Operating and maintenance" expense in our consolidated statements of income related to the return of these escrow funds.
+During the second quarter of 2016, we released \$6.0 million from escrow for the resolution of a legal matter.
+Since the acquisition date, we have also released \$11.0 million from escrow for additional wells connected to our system.
+During the first quarter of 2016, \$3.0 million in escrow was returned to us, as some of the additional wells were not connected to our system within one year of the acquisition date.
+For the six months ended June 30, 2016, we recognized a \$3.0 million gain as a reduction to "Operating and maintenance" expense in our consolidated statements of income related to the return of these escrow funds.
+At June 30, 2016, no amounts remained in escrow.